Reveal: Farmhouse Nursery Ideas for Girls

 Did I mention the pillows are also soooo comfortable?
 That’s an absolutely necessity for the late night nursing sessions in my near future!

 One of my favorite parts of the room is the closet.
-From the gorgeous wallpaper to the custom built cubbies and shelf (tutorial on everything coming soon!), there’s not much I don’t love about this space.
+From the gorgeous floral wallpaper to the custom-built cubbies and shelves, there’s not much I don’t love about this space.
 And, that’s not even mentioning the best part – skinnylap closet doors!!

 Now that all the big stuff was complete, it was time to move on to my favorite part – room styling and decorating!
 I got to work and enlisted my hubby to help!

-We updated an old and unused curtain rod with spray paint and some new knobs (tutorial coming soon).
+We updated an old and unused curtain rod with spray paint and some new knobs.
 I used old curtains I had to complete the whole window look.

-Next, I made some farmhouse style shelves to go above her new farmhouse dresser (tutorial coming soon).
-I loved filling the shelves with little frames, accents, and photos of our growing family.
+Next, I made some farmhouse style shelves to go above her new farmhouse dresser.
+I loved filling the shelves with little frames, accents (like this DIY nursery name sign and string art), and photos of our growing family.
+Learn more about styling open shelves here.

 I also grabbed a few baskets for some storage in her room.
 This smaller white basket from Serena & Lily (a luxury, home decor brand) is so sturdy and perfect for holding her multitude of swaddle blankets.

 One of my absolute favorite projects from the nursery is this wood bead chandelier I made from a cheap IKEA chandelier.
-I cannot wait to share this tutorial.
 It was SO easy to make!

 In addition to the baskets around the nursery, I added a TON of baskets inside the custom closet.
 Plus, we used piping to make our own hanging rod.